The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Background

 \subsection{What is the Facebook Pixel?}

-Facebook Pixel (\FBP)~\cite{FacebookPixel} was first introduced in 2013 as an analytics tool for \FB to help advertisers (websites external to \FB) measure and increase the effectiveness of their advertising campaigns.
-In particular, these entities can visit their \FB Ads Manager and Events Manager, which with the help of \FBP, can provide analytics and insights on the conversions tracked, and thus, allow measuring the effectiveness of their ads.
-At the same time, \FB can use the \FBP to keep track of its users' browsing activity while outside the platform.
-This mechanism was later updated to a second version in 2015 to better leverage the first-party cookies that \FB can inject per website.
+Tracking users who visit a website has been traditionally done with third-party cookies.
+Thus, \FB Pixel (\FBP)~\cite{FacebookPixel} was first introduced in 2013 as an analytics tool for \FB to help advertisers (websites external to \FB) measure and increase the effectiveness of their advertising campaigns. \FB also uses \FBP to track users' browsing activity anonymously while outside the platform.
+Given recent regulations, restrictions and blockade of third-party cookies, advertisers rely on other mechanisms such as \emph{first-party} cookies to continue tracking user activities and provide better insights on ad campaigns.
+Those cookies are placed by third-party JavaScript code on the website~\cite{outdated-JS-libraries,third-party-js-to-first-party-website}, and allow tracking the activity of a user under a pseudonym but not their real identity.
+This is a major drawback on tracking as it renders the attribution of history of activities to a real user (not a pseudonym) almost impossible. \FB replaced the \FBpixel mechanism by a second version in 2015 and further updated it in Oct.
+2018 to better leverage first-party cookies that \FBpixel can inject per website.
+Then, \FB introduced \FBCLID to enable \FB\/ to track, not just browsers, but \FB user accounts.